redhat-na-ssa/golden-path-project-setup/docs/05-install-mlflow-plugin.md

 ![](/images/copy-packages.gif) <br><br>

-Paste these lines (under the 'Plugins:' heading) into the Janus-idp-gitops/charts/backstage/ backstage-rhtap-values.yaml file
+Paste these lines (under the 'Plugins:' heading) into the Janus-idp-gitops/charts/backstage/ backstage-rhtap-values.yaml file.
+There are no url or sandbox names to update in this section.

 ![](/images/paste-packages1.gif) <br>
 ![](/images/paste-packages2.gif) <br>